-Also Foucauldian is the strong concern for those groups ('the other') that are marginalised by the practices of governmentality.
-As Bigo explains, 'sometimes security creates unwanted side effects towards other groups of people' (Foucault 1998: 174).
-In the contemporary European Union, this 'other group' is the figure of the migrant, because migrants are seen as endangering 'the population dynamic of which they are part' (Huysmans 2006: 100).
-Insecuritisation theorists refute the claim that migrants are a danger to society as a 'truth' creation on behalf of security practitioners, emerging as a result of the interplay of, on the one hand, 'the fears of politicians about losing their symbolic control over boundary territories' and, on the other, 'the 'unease' that some citizens who feel discarded suffer because they cannot cope with the uncertainty of everyday life' (Bigo 2002: 65; Ceyhan and Tsoukala 2002).
+Also Foucauldian is the strong concern for those groups ('the other') that are marginalized by the practices of governmentality.
+As Bigo explains, 'sometimes security creates unwanted side effects towards other groups of people.'35 In the contemporary European Union, this 'other group' is the figure of the migrant, because migrants are seen as endangering 'the population dynamic of which they are part.'36 Insecuritization theorists engage with the claim that migrants are a danger to society as a 'truth' creation on behalf of security practitioners, emerging as a result of the interplay of, on the one hand, 'the fears of politicians about losing their symbolic control over boundary territories' and, on the other, 'the 'unease' that some citizens who feel discarded suffer because they cannot cope with the uncertainty of everyday life'.37

-In a further allusion to Foucault, Bigo describes the securitisation/insecuritisation of migration as a 'ban-opticon'.
+In a further allusion to Foucault, Bigo describes the securitization/insecuritization of migration as a 'ban-opticon'.
 In Discipline and Punish (1975) Foucault aimed to write a history of disciplines, and how discipline is and has been used to control populations, and especially society's 'deviants'.
-He argued that punishment was not always practiced in the same way.
-Instead, change to the penal system occurred at 'the moment [when] it became understood that it was more efficient and profitable in terms of the economy of power to place people under surveillance than to subject them to some exemplary penalty' (Foucault 1980a: 38).
-As a result of this, society had become a disciplinary society informed by a garde á vue (omnipresent surveillance) resembling Bentham's panopticon.
+He argued that, change to the penal system occurred at 'the moment [when] it became understood that it was more efficient and profitable in terms of the economy of power to place people under surveillance than to subject them to some exemplary penalty.'38 As a result of this, society had become a disciplinary society informed by a garde á vue (omnipresent surveillance) resembling Bentham's panopticon.
 'Panopticism' is enshrined by means of the connection between power and knowledge; Foucault's idea that power and knowledge are mutually constitutive.
-Unlike the permanent and continuous surveillance of all offered by Foucault's panopticism, however, the 'ban-opticon' offers select surveillance according to society's needs.
-'The technologies of surveillance sort out who needs to be under surveillance and who is free of surveillance, [according to their] profile' (Bigo 2002: 82).
+Unlike the permanent and continuous surveillance of all offered by Foucault's panopticism, however, the 'banopticon' offers select surveillance according to society's needs.
+'The technologies of surveillance sort out who needs to be under surveillance and who is free of surveillance, [according to their] profile.'39

-This very different understanding of security as insecuritisation has led to the suggestion of an altogether different research project in security studies, one that is informed by a set of research questions and aims that have formerly not been part of security analysis.
+This very different understanding of security as insecuritization has led to the suggestion of an altogether different research project in security studies, one that is informed by a set of research questions and aims that have formerly not been part of security analysis.
 No longer is it the aim to 'reflect on the right definition of security and the diverse forms that it takes according to the sectors', nor to focus on an emancipatory ideal.
-Rather the aim is to focus on 'the securitisation

-/insecuritisation practices that run across the internal sphere as much as the external sphere' (Bigo 2002: 99).
+Rather the aim is to focus on 'the securitization /insecuritization practices that run across the internal sphere as much as the external sphere.'